Calculus IA: Course Policies and Information.

 grade.
 There will be weekly WeBWorK assignments, which may consist of

 up to 25 problems.
-Your lowest WeBWorK score will be
+Your 2 lowest assignment scores will be

 note that extensions will only be granted in exceptional